The ‘limits to growth’ concept refers to the idea that there is a finite limit to Earth’s resources and capacity to sustain humanity.

 The book argues that if human population and economic activity continued to grow at an exponential rate, it would eventually lead to a collapse of the global system due to resource shortages, environmental degradation, and other factors.

-Unfortunately, the book has had a significant influence on environmental movements, policymakers, scientists, and activists around the world, many of whom perpetuate such nonsense either because it’s profitable or because they lack critical reasoning skills.
+Unfortunately, it has had a huge influence on environmental movements, policymakers, scientists, and activists around the world, many of whom perpetuate such nonsense either because it’s profitable or because they lack critical reasoning skills.

-As Cynthia Chung said to me in the following conversation, their computer models completely ignored human innovation, ingenuity, and creativity.
+As resesrcher and author Cynthia Chung notes, their computer models completely ignore human innovation, ingenuity, and creativity.

-Plus, there is no evidence to suggest that the Earth is overpopulated.
+Equally, there is no evidence to suggest that Earth is overpopulated.